carbon-language/carbon-lang/lld/docs/design.rst

 one-and-only way to control how the Reader operates when parsing an input file into an Atom graph.
 For instance, you may want the Reader to only accept certain architectures.
-The options class can be instantiated from command line options, or it can be subclassed and the ivars programatically set.
+The options class can be instantiated from command line options, or it can be subclassed and the ivars programmatically set.

 Resolving